edwinchoate/edwinchoate.github.io/_case_studies/roles-permissions-redesign.md

 subtitle: Fixing usability of a core config system

 cover_photo: /assets/img/roles-permissions-redesign/roles-permissions-header.png
-summary: The roles & permissions configuration experience had become unusable after several years of feature creep.
-I analyzed the existing interface and redesigned, re-labeling all of the permissions while validating the changes with stakeholders.
-Upon launch, we got very positive user feedback that we'd accomplished exactly what we'd set out to do.
+summary: The roles & permissions configuration interface had become unusable after several years.
+I analyzed the existing interface and redesigned it, re-labeling all of the permissions while validating the changes with stakeholders.
+Upon launch, we received positive feedback that we'd accomplished exactly what we'd set out to do.
 ---

 ## The Problem I Was Trying to Solve

 This project was one of those hairy monsters that nobody wanted to touch with a ten-foot pole.
 Multiple people around the org were aware of the problem: **the roles & permissions configuration experience was a mess.
-It sufferred from years of adding just one more setting, without anybody going in keeping it organized.** People were busy, customers needed a new setting, and they needed it yesterday.
+It suffered from years of adding just one more setting, without anybody going in keeping it organized.** People were busy, customers needed a new setting, and they needed it yesterday.
 This project was about going in, with gloves pulled up to my elbows, and cleaning up the mess.

 I came to realize that <mark>difficult-to-decipher labels, in combination with the lack of an organizational schema, were making it very difficult for people to understand the interface</mark> and feel confident using it.

 ## Performing a UX Audit

-Roles & permissions was just one part of the broader configuration suite (one of many modules).
+The roles & permissions module was just one part of the broader configuration suite (one of many modules).
 I started by screenshotting the entire configuration suite and putting it into a Miro board.
 From there, I took a look at the architecture of how everything was laid out.
 I saw what others were telling me: that the roles & permissions module in particular was in need of an overhaul.

 <figure>
     <img alt="a flowchart of the configuration app with arrows connecting each screen and sticky notes annotating my thoughts as I did a UX audit" src="/assets/img/roles-permissions-redesign/flow-map.png">